 How can you seek a job or apply to a school if you know nothing about the organization?

-fits in with the rest of the organization.
-As you research them, think about how you can be an asset, how your skills and goals match the job or why you are the best person for it.
+With the internet readily available, there is no excuse.
+Understand the Job Description by knowing how it fits in with the rest of the organization.
+As you research, think about how you can be an asset, how your skills and goals match the job or why you are the best person for the job.

-Description, pointing to where your resume matches it, plus using the keywords within their document.
-Do consider having specific resumes for different types of jobs, though keep all your job history intact.
+Tailor your cover letter to the job description, pointing to where your resume matches it, plus using keywords within their document.
+Do consider customizing your resumes for the job while keeping your job history intact.
 Any gaps in dates will make the evaluator suspicious.

-Once you have done your research, you should then be familiar with the culture and maybe the jargon used.
-Prepare thoughtful questions for the interviewer and be ready to ask them and respond to the interviewer’s questions.
-Indeed, don’t shy away from taking notes, as it shows you are organized and serious about the job.
+Once you complete your research, you should then be familiar with the organization’s mission/vision and language.
+Anticipate the interviewer’s questions and prepare to ask thoughtful questions.
+Don’t shy away from taking notes, as it shows you are organized and serious about the job.

 - Do role play before the interview.